liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/05-creating-the-screenlet-class.markdown

         }
     }

+This requires you to import `java.util.List` and `com.liferay.docs.model.GuestbookModel`.
 When the Screenlet successfully retrieves guestbooks, the `onGetGuestbooksSuccess` implementation sends them to the Screenlet's View and listener.
 This method first uses `getViewModel()` to obtain a `GetGuestbooksViewModel` instance.
 It then calls the View Model's `showFinishOperation` method to send the guestbooks to the View.
 The `onGetGuestbooksSuccess` implementation finishes by using the listener's `onGetGuestbooksSuccess` method to send the guestbooks to the listener.
 The